LexiFi/gen_js_api/README.md

 --------

-gen_js_api aims at simplifying the creation of OCaml bindings for Javascript libraries, to be used with the [js_of_ocaml compiler](https://github.com/ocsigen/js_of_ocaml).
-It is based on the following ideas:
+gen_js_api aims at simplifying the creation of OCaml bindings for Javascript libraries.
+It must currently be used with the [js_of_ocaml compiler](https://github.com/ocsigen/js_of_ocaml), although other ways to run OCaml code "against" Javascript might be supported later with the same binding definitions (for instance, [Bucklescript] (https://github.com/bloomberg/bucklescript), or direct embedding of a JS engine in a native OCaml application).

+gen_js_api is based on the following ideas:

  - Authors of bindings write OCaml signatures for Javascript libraries and the tool generates the actual binding code with a combination